jundalisay/superblist/content/en/research/hegel/spirit/part-b/section-4h.md

 The essence of this consciousness is to be free, on the throne as well as in fetters, throughout all the dependence that attaches to its individual existence, and to maintain that stolid lifeless unconcern which persistently withdraws from the movement of existence, from effective activity as well as from passive endurance, into the simple essentiality of thought.

 Stubbornness is that freedom which makes itself secure in a solid singleness, and keeps within the sphere of bondage.
 Stoicism, on the other hand, is the freedom which ever comes directly out of that spheres and returns back into the pure universality of thought.

 It is a freedom which can come on the scene as a general form of the world's spirit only in a time of universal fear and bondage, a time, too, when mental cultivation is universal, and has elevated culture to the level of thought.

-{{< s v='200' >}} This self-consciousness finds its essential reality to be neither something other than itself, nor the pure abstraction of ego, but ego which has within it otherness-otherness in the sense of a thought-constituted distinction-so that this ego in its otherness is turned back directly into itself; yet this essential nature is, at the same time, only an abstract reality.
+{{< s v='200' >}} This self-consciousness finds its essential reality to be neither something other than itself, nor the pure abstraction of ego, but ego which has within it otherness-otherness in the sense of a thought-constituted distinction-so that this ego in its otherness is turned back directly into itself.

+Yet this essential nature is, at the same time, only an abstract reality.
 The freedom of self-consciousness is indifferent towards natural existence, and has, therefore, let this latter go and remain free.

 The reflection is thus duplicated.